jwern/stardew-app/README.md

 It is a personal wiki that can be used to store data about NPCs while playing farming sims like Stardew Valley, Rune Factory, etc.  Its primary purpose is to help players keep track of NPCs' likes and dislikes for the sake of gift-giving.
+(It was initially created for use in Stardew before the game tracked this data directly.)

 ![App screenshot](screenshots/app_screenshot.png)